madetech/data-tech-reviews/articles/iceberg/iceberg.md

 > Reads will be isolated from concurrent writes and always use a committed snapshot of a table’s data.
 Writes will support removing and adding files in a single operation and are never partially visible.
 Readers will not acquire locks.

 Essentially what this means in practice is that, Iceberg supports writes to (immutable) files in the directory structure of the data layer without the contents being registered in the table entity.
 Iceberg terms this Optimistic Concurrency; any table data or metadata is created optimistically assuming that the current "version" will not be changed before that write is committed.
+In the case of multiple concurrent writes, the first to win the race succeeds, all others have to be retried.

 When the write is committed, the table state is changed (i.e. the new data files previously written are registered against the tables) a new (immutable) metadata file is created, and the pointer held by the catalog service is swapped atomically.